CultureEvents

 Discover the Rich Tradition of Shab-e Yalda in Iran

-This festive occasion is observed by Iranians and has spread to various other regions influenced by Persian culture, including Azerbaijan, Afghanistan, the Kurdistan Region, Tajikistan, and among diaspora communities in countries like Canada and the United States.
+This festive observance is cherished not only by Iranians but also in regions influenced by Persian culture, including Azerbaijan, Afghanistan, the Kurdistan Region, and Tajikistan, as well as among diaspora communities in Canada, the United States, and beyond.

 Yalda’s significance lies in its embodiment of light’s victory over darkness, with the subsequent lengthening of days heralding hope and renewal.